peilun-he/PDSim/README.md

 **Version 3.0.0** (current version):

-- Incorporate Original Schwartz and Smith model where $\gamma = 0$.
+- Incorporate the Original Schwartz and Smith model where $\gamma = 0$.
-- Add a new tab panel for unit test.
+- Add a new tab panel for unit tests.
 - Docker installation is added.

 **Version 2.1.2**: